DeerTears/Button-Shader-Sandwich/README.md

 ShaderLayer holds ColorRects that have shaders in their material slot.

-#### CRTLayer
+### CRTLayer

-CRTLayer is a ColorRect with Mouse -> Filter -> Ignore set. **This mouse filter setting is important to allow buttons under the shader to react.**
+CRTLayer is a ColorRect with Mouse -> Filter -> Ignore set. **This mouse filter setting is important to allow buttons under the shader to take player input.**

 This shader is from https://godotshaders.com/shader/vhs-and-crt-monitor-effect/ licenced under CC0.

 I enabled "overlay" and set the warp amount to 0.0 so the buttons under the shader weren't visually warped away from their actual button mask.

 ### HighResLayer

 HighResLayer holds Control nodes that need to appear higher-res and not under the shader's influence.
 This is intended for readible text or clear buttons.

-#### Button
+### Button

 Higher res button that is also able to take player input.